Unfortunately, there is no specific passing score for the PTCB test.

 This is all interesting if you’re a stats geek, but the bottom line is scaling makes it impossible to say a particular percentage of correct answers equals a “pass” on the PTCE.

 Even so, you have a rough guide.
-Are you regularly scoring 80% or more in practice exams like those contained in our PTCB Hero study guide?
+Do you regularly score 80% or more in practice exams like those in our PTCB Hero study guide?
 In that case, although there are no guarantees, you’re highly likely to pass your exam if you can achieve a similar performance on the exam itself.

 Want to know how you might score if you took the exam right now?
-Take our free PTCB practice test to find out!
+Take our ptcb practice test free to find out!